Windows and Active Directory Integration

 Hitachi ID Identity Manager can also manage objects outside of AD that pertain to AD users -- such as home directory shares and folders, mailboxes on Exchange or other e-mail systems, etc.

-When managing Windows/AD users, Hitachi ID Management Suite connectors can also create, update and move Exchange mailboxes; create, populate and set ACLs on Windows home directories and more.
+When managing Windows/AD users, Hitachi ID Identity and Access Management Suite connectors can also create, update and move Exchange mailboxes; create, populate and set ACLs on Windows home directories and more.
 In other words, it can manage the entire Windows-platform user profile, rather than just AD user objects.